outbrain/fwumious_wabbit/SPEED.md

 theory is that we are doing lots of random memory accesses (to load weights) and additional latencies overshadow the benefits of (possibly) better vectorization.
-- Manulally rolled-out AVX2 code for LR: While on paper instructions take less time to execute than LLVM code, in practice there is no difference due to the floating point operations not being the bottleneck - it looks like the bottleneck is delivering values from memory.
+- Manually rolled-out AVX2 code for LR: While on paper instructions take less time to execute than LLVM code, in practice there is no difference due to the floating point operations not being the bottleneck - it looks like the bottleneck is delivering values from memory.